gchq/stroom-docs/content/en/docs/quick-start-guide/dashboard.md

 Dashboards are highly configurable; panes can be added and resized; they can contain multiple queries; and a query pane can provide data for multiple output panes (such as {{< glossary "Visualisation" "Visualisations">}}).

-## Configuring the query data source
+## Configuring the Query Data Source

 On the query pane click the settings {{< stroom-icon name="settings.svg" title="Dashboard settings" colour="grey" >}} button on the top right of the panel.